 LP Gas or Propane

-Liquefied Petroleum Gas, often called propane, is another clean burning fuel in homes, is the second fuel of choice for a standby generator, and has slightly more energy than natural gas.
-Homeowners and businesses store LP gas for use in large tanks ranging from 250 to 1000 gallons.
+Liquefied Petroleum Gas, or propane, is another clean burning fuel used in homes and the second fuel of choice for a standby generator.
+It has slightly more energy than natural gas.
+Homeowners and businesses store LP gas for use in large tanks ranging from 125 to 1000 gallons or more.
 The tank size represents the volume of liquid it may hold.
 However, space is needed for the liquid fuel to evaporate into the gas that appliances and generators use, so the tanks are never filled completely full.
 An LP gas supplier would only fill a 500 gallon tank with about 400 gallons of fuel to leave space in the tank for 100 gallons of evaporated gas.
 The LP tank may require periodic filling during an extended power outage.

-Gasoline is a readily available fuel and is commonly used for automobile engines.
-It stores about 20 percent more energy than a similar amount of natural gas.
-Safe storage of gasoline is more difficult than LP gas and many communities limit quantities of stored gasoline.
-It is a good fuel choice for portable, RV, and marine generators, but long-term storage of the fuel is troublesome.
+Gasoline is a readily available fuel commonly used for automobiles, trucks, and small engines.
+It carries about 20 percent more energy than a similar amount of natural gas.
+Safe storage of gasoline is more difficult than LP gas.
+Many communities limit the quantity of gasoline a homeowner may store.
+It is a good fuel choice for portable and RV generators, but long-term storage of the fuel is troublesome.
 Stabilizers can extend the useful life from a few months to a year or more, but rotation of supplies is still required.
 In a widespread power outage, buying gasoline to power a portable generator is often difficult.

-Diesel is another commonly available fuel, but use in generators is usually restricted to very large portables, RV generators, and marine generators.
+Diesel is another commonly available fuel often used in large portables generators, RV generators, and some standby generators.
 Diesel engines rely on the heat generated by compression to ignite the fuel, which makes it incompatible with engines that rely on spark plug ignition.
 Diesel engines cannot be easily switched or converted to other fuel types.
 Stored diesel has a longer shelf life than gasoline, but will absorb moisture from the air which can render it useless for use as a fuel.
 Of the four most common generator fuel types, it has the most energy.